Pope gets visit from Vatican secretary of state, says he's sharing the suffering of all sick people

 It marked the third weekend in a row that Francis has canceled the Sunday appointment delivering the Angelus prayer in person.
 He could have done so from his 10th floor hospital suite at the Gemelli hospital if he were well enough.

-“The night was quiet, the pope is still resting,” the Vatican said in its Sunday early update.

-He had no fever or signs of elevated white blood cells, which would signal his body was still fighting an infection.

-Doctors on Saturday reported that Francis was in stable condition, with no mention of him being critical.
-Their upbeat assessment came a day after a respiratory crisis that resulted in him being put on noninvasive mechanical ventilation.
+Doctors on Saturday reported that Francis was in stable condition, with no mention of him being critical, and managed to take “long periods” of time off the noninvasive mechanical ventilation he needed to recover after Friday's respiratory crisis.

-But the 88-year-old pope had a “good response” in his gas exchange levels even during the “long periods” he was off the ventilator mask Saturday and only using high-flow supplemental oxygen, the Vatican said.
+The 88-year-old pope had a “good response” in his gas exchange levels even while off the ventilator mask Saturday and only using high-flow supplemental oxygen, the Vatican said.

+He had no fever or signs of elevated white blood cells, which would signal his body was fighting a new infection.

 The fact that Francis was able to use just high-flow oxygen for long periods, without any significant effect on the levels of oxygen in his blood, was a sign his respiratory function was improving.